openhwgroup/cva6/docs/03_cv32a6_design/source/cv32a6_isa.rst

     **Format**: beq rs1, rs2, imm[12:1]

-    **Description**: take the branch (pc is calculated using signed arithmetic) if registers rs1 and rs2 are equal.
+    **Description**: takes the branch (pc is calculated using signed arithmetic) if registers rs1 and rs2 are equal.

     **Invalid values**: NONE

     **Pseudocode**: if (x[rs1] == x[rs2]) pc += sext({imm[12:1], 1’b0}) else pc += 4

-    **Exception raised**: No instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+    **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.

 - **BNE**: Branch Not Equal

     **Format**: bne rs1, rs2, imm[12:1]

-    **Description**: take the branch (pc is calculated using signed arithmetic) if registers rs1 and rs2 are not equal.
+    **Description**: takes the branch (pc is calculated using signed arithmetic) if registers rs1 and rs2 are not equal.

     **Invalid values**: NONE

     **Pseudocode**: if (x[rs1] != x[rs2]) pc += sext({imm[12:1], 1’b0}) else pc += 4

-    **Exception raised**: No instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+    **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.

 - **BLT**: Branch Less Than

     **Format**: blt rs1, rs2, imm[12:1]

-    **Description**: take the branch (pc is calculated using signed arithmetic) if registers rs1 less than rs2 (using signed comparison).
+    **Description**: takes the branch (pc is calculated using signed arithmetic) if registers rs1 less than rs2 (using signed comparison).

     **Invalid values**: NONE

     **Pseudocode**: if (x[rs1] < x[rs2]) pc += sext({imm[12:1], 1’b0}) else pc += 4

-    **Exception raised**: No instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+    **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.

 - **BLTU**: Branch Less Than Unsigned

     **Format**: bltu rs1, rs2, imm[12:1]

-    **Description**: take the branch (pc is calculated using signed arithmetic) if registers rs1 less than rs2 (using unsigned comparison).
+    **Description**: takes the branch (pc is calculated using signed arithmetic) if registers rs1 less than rs2 (using unsigned comparison).

     **Invalid values**: NONE

     **Pseudocode**: if (x[rs1] <u x[rs2]) pc += sext({imm[12:1], 1’b0}) else pc += 4

-    **Exception raised**: No instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+    **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.

 - **BGE**: Branch Greater or Equal

     **Format**: bge rs1, rs2, imm[12:1]

-    **Description**: take the branch (pc is calculated using signed arithmetic) if registers rs1 is greater than or equal rs2 (using signed comparison).
+    **Description**: takes the branch (pc is calculated using signed arithmetic) if registers rs1 is greater than or equal rs2 (using signed comparison).

     **Pseudocode**: if (x[rs1] >= x[rs2]) pc += sext({imm[12:1], 1’b0}) else pc += 4

     **Invalid values**: NONE

-    **Exception raised**: No instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+    **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.

 - **BGEU**: Branch Greater or Equal Unsigned